platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

     upstream: "app:http"
 ```

-The generated URL for the `feature` environment is:
+The generated URL for the `feature` environment was:

 ```txt
 https://feature-t6dnbai-abcdef1234567.us-2.platformsh.site/blog
 ```

-If you use an absolute URL:
+If you used an absolute URL:

 ```yaml {location=".platform/routes.yaml"}
 "https://example.com/blog":